-Medigap Plan F High Deductible Make Sense in 2024?
+Medigap Plan F High Deductible Make Sense or Not?

-This is actually not a common question that we receive but I am going to address it here today anyway.
+While not a common Medicare question we receive I am going to address it anyway.
 In this article, I’ll provide a breakdown of the High Deductible Plan F itself and suggest the ideal “consumer” who I believe is a good candidate.

 So why am I choosing to write about the High Deductible Plan F you ask?
 After all, it isn’t a common plan by the sales data anyway.

-Well, now days, most senior health insurance agents are highlighting Medigap Plan G. I have done it a fair share myself.
-Started doing it 20+ years ago.
+Well, now days, most senior health insurance agents are highlighting Medigap Plan G or N. I have done it a fair share myself.
+Started doing it 25+ years ago.

-However, at the same time, many agents discourage the standard Plan F for it’s questionable value based on its considerably higher cost.
-Why?
+For several years now, agents have seeming discouraged the standard Plan F. Why?
 Plan F is the most expensive Medigap plan of the 10+ standardized choices.
 However, it does offer 1st dollar coverage for everything approved by Original Medicare.
 Your only “skin in the game” is the higher monthly premium.

 Now, High Deductible Plan F (HD-F) is at the other end of the spectrum and is very, very affordable.
 Each year you will have deductible to meet before Medicare and the plan HD-F absorb your medical expenses.
 With that said, you should always have coverage you are comfortable with, first and foremost.
 Listen to what your indepedent Medicare specialist (agent/broker) has to say carefully.
 Buy the coverage you want and can comfortably afford to live with.
 Insurance is a personal thing.
 That is why Medicare created several plans to choose from.

-Truth be told though, there are typically 3 plans that are the best choices for the majority of seniors who have or will elect Original/Traditional Medicare for their healthcare needs.
+There are 3 typical plans that are by far the the most popular choices for those seniors who have or will elect Original/Traditional Medicare.

-Yes, there are exceptions to this general rule and it seems that many, many agents are not catching it or are refusing to promote it.
-We are going to talk about 1 of the “exceptions” today.
+There are exceptions to this general rule.
+However, it seems that many, many agents are not catching on or are refusing to promote it.

 The High Deductible Plan F or Is It… Plan F High Deductible?